Low Testosterone Treatment Specialist (Dr. Michael Aziz)

 For example, Quest lab shows a reference range of 300 – 800 ng/dl (nanograms per deciliter) for total testosterone levels.
 According to this reference range, a 20-year-old with a level of total testosterone of 300 ng/dl will fall within the normal range, when in fact, his levels are very low for his age.
 He may suffer from many low testosterone symptoms even though he may be told by less informed doctors that his levels are normal according to the lab reference!

 To explain this better for you, let's take an example of a 50-year-old woman in menopause, her sex hormones (estrogen and progesterone) are non-existent.
-She has hot flashes, feels depressed, and gaining weight. she goes to her doctor who may be not experienced in anti-aging and may tell her; that her sex hormones are normal!!!
+They vanised as her ovaries stopped production.
+She suffered from hot flashes, feels depressed, and gaining weight. she goes to her doctor who may be not experienced in anti-aging and may tell her; that her sex hormones are normal!!!
 Are they?
-Yes, they are normal for a 50-year-old woman in menopause.
-But how do they compare to a 20-year-old woman with normal sex hormones and who is full of vitality!
+Yes, they are normal for a 50-year-old woman in menopause, but how do they compare to a 20-year-old woman with normal sex hormones and who is full of vitality!

-The same facts apply to men.
+The same analgy applies to men.
 The fact that reference ranges don’t break patients down by age or health status explains why a 25-year-old man can go to his doctor with the symptoms of low T, only to be told that his T levels are fine because they’re within the “normal” range.
 Your levels are normal by the lab reference age, but they are really low.

 Factors that accelerate the decline of testosterone include: